IsakLundstrom/D7041E-Mini-Project/README.md

 - https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio

 After downloading, unzip the file and put the folder `audio_speech_actors_01-24` in the same directory as the `project.ipynb` file.

+## Results

+To see all steps, results and conclusions checkout `projects.ipynb`.